Britain's FTSE knocked by Next and commodity shares

 LONDON, March 24 (Reuters) - UK shares fell on Thursday as investors dumped holdings in British retailer Next and a decline in commodities prices put pressure on mining companies and oil majors.

-Although it met its latest profit guidance, Next plunged 15 percent after warning that 2016 could be its toughest year since 2008, as it anticipated a more difficult economic environment.
+Although it met its latest profit guidance, Next plunged over 13 percent after warning that 2016 could be its toughest year since 2008, as it anticipated a more difficult economic environment.

 Next stock was set for its biggest daily loss since December 2008.

-The FTSE 100 index was down 1.5 percent at 6,106.48 points by the close.
-The index fell 1.1 percent this week, posting its biggest weekly fall in six weeks.
+The FTSE 100 index was down 1.3 percent at 6,118.44 points by 1211 GMT.
+The index is down 1.1 percent this week, and set for its biggest weekly fall in six weeks.

-Trade was quiet ahead of a four-day Easter weekend, with volumes at about three quarters of their 90-day average.

 A rise in U.S. crude stockpiles to another record weighed on oil prices, threatening their recent rally.
 Brent crude dipped below $40 a barrel for the first time this week.